 Commitment

 You have to be clear that you want go for it and get to the end of the journey.
-Don’t apply if you want to have an intensive workshop for yourself.
+Don’t apply if you want to have an intensive workshop for yourself only.
 That can be arranged separately and is a totally different approach from what will be offered.
 This is a process in which, while working on your own voice and discovering other peoples voices, you will be in a process of learning leadership skills.

 Everything that you do as a practitioner will be regarded as material for learning and building up conscious and intuitive skills as a Vocal Tai Chi Artist Leader.